zcyang9111/University-Assignments/README.md

 # University-Assignments
-These are my assignments of a course named Using Machine Learning Tools
+These are my assignments for a course named Using Machine Learning Tools

 ## Assignment 1
+**Objective**:
+Predicted bike rental demand in Seoul by analysing data from 2017-2018 **Results**: